The full report is available here:

 Trade movement lead to the making of tracks.

-The A30 through Fenny Bridges is on the line of the Roman road called the Fosse Way.
+The A30 through Fenny Bridges is on the line of the Roman road.
 The road was cut through a ancient bank topped with a hedge between Ash Farm and Higher Gosford.
 The bank runs down to the River Otter and back towards Sweethams.
 It is much older than the Roman road.
 Parts of ths bank are lost due to farmers re ordering their fields.

 One of the earliest roads was the one from Woodbury to Hembury Fort.